Key Upcoming Dates:

 Funded by a National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA), the CCTST offers the KL2 Research Scholars mentored career development award to eligible faculty.
 The KL2 program generally provides 75% salary support (up to $100,000/year) plus $25,000 in research-related expenses for up to 2 consecutive years to highly qualified junior faculty pursuing careers in clinical and translational research.
 A progress report is required at the end of each year.
+Availability of second year funding is contingent upon successful competitive renewal of the CTSA grant.

 During the award period, Scholars are expected to pursue their own K23 or similar individual career development awards, or R01 grants.
 The applicant’s home division or department must guarantee a 3rd year of 75% protected time in the event that the Scholar has applied for but not yet received independent research grant support by the end of the 2nd year of KL2 support.
 Current and recent Scholars are listed below.
 Also shown are Scholars of the CT2 program, which has the same goals and requirements as the KL2 but is funded by the CCTST and the Scholars’ home divisions/departments.